If you're stressed, whether by your job or something more personal, the first step to feeling better is to identify the cause.

 They might provide temporary relief, but in the long term, these crutches won't solve your problems.
 They'll just create new ones.

 It's best to tackle the cause of your stress.

 Help other people

-Professor Cooper says evidence shows that people who help others, through activities such as volunteering or community work, become more resilient.
+Evidence shows that people who help others, through activities such as volunteering or community work, often become more resilient.

 If you don't have time to volunteer, try to do someone a favour every day.
 It can be something as small as helping someone cross the road or going on a coffee run for colleagues.

 Working smarter means prioritising your work, concentrating on the tasks that'll make a real difference.

 Leave the least important tasks to last.
 Accept that you will not have time for everything.